 To make matters worse, everything starting breaking.
 First it was his brand new toilet, and then the sink.
 Never having fixed a sink or toilet before, it took some time but he tackled the repair nicely, saving him from having to spend even more money on brand new items-again.

 Ian was a little embarrassed for crying like a child, but he did feel a little better.
 He wasn’t a quitter and so it was time to once again make some real changes in his life.
 He started to wonder if living in the basement of the boat was having an impact on his emotional state.
-So he decided to take what little money he had and build up so he would be living in bright and open rooms like a normal person would do.
+He decided to take what little money he had and build a small home onto top of the barge with bright, open rooms.

 Secondly, he knew he needed to do something about the loneliness factor.
-Being on his own was n over rated thought and he knew now that he was not meant to be without some form of company.
+It was clearly evident he was not the type of person who thrived living alone without some form of company.
 In his life, he had gone from one extreme to another.
 From living on the farm with his parents, to living in the big city surrounded by people constantly, to living in total isolation.
 Grief was driving his decisions and it was time he made better choices.
-So he scrolled through an online catalogue until he found exactly what he was looking for.

 Phase two of the plan, was to start the sculpting part of his creative career and he quickly found he had the skill for it; producing sculpture after sculpture in clay wood and ice.
 His bank account grew and he was finally able to build the first floor of his boathouse and put in a kitchen.
 Even if that meant he had to live on peanut butter and jelly sandwiches for a while, he didn’t care.
 He was finally once again making headway into his new life.
 But he lived in dread of the next time he would be robbed.

 His dreams were filled with images of robbers and alarms and police officers that would never come to his aid.
 But in the end his hope was…

 ….the robber would be caught and he would finally see some justice!